 From Mr. Smith goes to Washington.
 Love the expression on his face!
 What???

 “Can’t you see that I’m just barely making it, that I’m not defaulting the government?”

 The tax collector can respond with a clean conscience: “I’m only upholding the Code.”

-It’s not that they don’t care about their fellow human beings, or give to charity or volunteer but they have sworn to abide by a complex set of rules mandated by the Congress, those same family values folks who’ve decided trusting your spouse is a crime when it comes to the revenue stream paying their salaries, their retirement, etc.
+It’s not that they don’t care about their fellow human beings, or give to charity or volunteer but they have sworn to abide by a complex set of rules mandated by the Congress.
+You know, those family values folks who’ve decided trusting your spouse is a crime when it comes to the revenue stream paying their salaries, their retirement, etc.

-I have to admit that I did run into one particularly lovely agent (a woman) who helped me get Innocent Spouse relief from the federal government however that didn’t help me at all when dealing with the henchmen hired by the state.
+I have to admit that I did run into one particularly lovely agent (a woman) who helped me get Innocent Spouse Relief from the federal government however that didn’t help me at all when dealing with the henchmen hired by the state of California.

 They want you to believe it’s impossible to win a battle against them but it’s not.

-Next week, the three “simple” requirements for Innocent Spouse Relief and why they’re not so simple.
-Or maybe I’ll repost Dem Damn Hippies’ Christmas in Have-You-Been Saved Missouri in honor of the Holidays!
-What do you think?
-Tired of tax talk?
+Next, the three “simple” requirements for Innocent Spouse Relief and why they’re not so simple.